RWANDA – The Trip

 OBSERVATIONS

 1. Driving in Rwanda.
 Speed limits are 60 in towns and 80 on highways and are well marked with frequent speed limit signs.
 There are many radar traps – tall, round grey/black columns easily seen, but one must be vigilant.
 Maintain the speed after the trap because they also flash you from behind.
-The only real way to deal with them is not exceed 65 (which seems to be the limit.
+The only real way to deal with them is not to exceed 65 (which seems to be the limit.
 All my flashes occurred at about 67km/hour.
 Rwandans are very slow drivers and often only go 40 in cities and 60 on highways.
 They often cut corners at speed.
 The roads are very good but Google Maps is always going on very rough roads that can be avoided.
 It can be slow driving.

 There is very little traffic (except on the Sunday night I was returning to Kigali).
-There are a few semis, private vehicles, mini-vans but mostly Toyota buses.
+There are a few semis, private vehicles, and mini-vans but mostly Toyota buses.

 2. People.
-There is not the poverty of Burundi but similarities – many people walking on the roads, many bicycles used as “taxis” and to carry freight with all the tremendous work of going uphill and then downhill.
+There is not the poverty of Burundi but similarities – many people walking on the roads, and many bicycles are used as “taxis” and to carry freight with all the tremendous work of going uphill and then downhill.
 Gathering firewood and water seem to be daily chores and the little kids even take an active role.
 It is a hard life.

 People don’t stare like in Burundi and I rarely heard mzunga.